KShebek/cbe504/README.md

 This repository contains the source and compiled PDF for my lecture notes on chemical reaction engineering based on CBE 504 at Princeton University.

-The notes were compiled using [Typst](https://typst.app/) 0.12.0.
+You can view a live version on Typst [here](https://typst.app/project/rvoNAZdxKqYAOPjYF2go1L).